emmawalshdev/The-Book-bar/README.md

 * The website will be created to target book lovers, aged between 15 and 55.
   More specifically, the website aims to target tech-savvy book lovers.

-* Only useful, useable, and essential data will be stored within the website.
+* Only useful, useable, and essential data will be stored in the database.
-  E.g., for books, data fields will include title, author, a cover image URL, etc.
+  E.g., for books, data fields will include the book title, author, a cover image URL, etc.

 * In investigating in-scope features for this release, the Importance v Feasibility was studied.
 Below is a graphic showcasing the results.